Gluten-Free for Weight Loss can be possible for some but not for everyone.

-Often, people hear about people going gluten free and losing weight.
-If you’ve read my bio you will see I had weight loss.
-Going gluten free for the purpose of weight loss may or may not happen for you.
+Often, people hear about people going gluten-free and losing weight.
+If you’ve read my bio, you will see I had weight loss.
+Going gluten-free for the purpose of weight loss may or may not happen for you.
 Now you are probably wondering why?
-Well, when you have a food allergy or some other health issue that is related to gluten and you remove that from your diet your body will go through changes.
-If you are looking for a weight loss plan that will work there are many out there – going gluten free is not a magic diet for weight loss.
+Well, when you have a food allergy or some other health issue that is related to gluten, then you remove that from your diet your body will go through changes.
+If you are looking for a weight loss plan that will work, there are many out there – going gluten-free is not a magic diet for weight loss.

 The basics of weight loss are calories taken in vs calories spent.
 If you sit down and eat an entire loaf of garlic bread, switching to a gluten free loaf isn’t going to be a magic cure.
 This gets to portion control and moderation.

-The key to any weight loss program is your entire diet – what I mean to that is the choices you make.
+The key to any weight loss program is your entire diet which means that is the choices you make.
 If you go to fast food daily, drink lots of soda (huge calories no nutritional value), and don’t exercise (or move), then you need to look there first.
 There is no magic pill or diet that will fix a weight issue.

 If weight loss is your goal, then I’d recommend talking to your doctor about the best way to lose weight.
-I know gym memberships and personal trainers can be pricey – but search youtube fore some great work out plans.
+I know gym memberships and personal trainers can be pricey – but search YouTube for some clever work out plans.
 Take a health class at the local junior college and learn about your body and how it works.
-Most of all you have to find what works for YOU and your life style.
+Most of all you must find what works for YOU and your lifestyle.

 Moderation is the key to life in general.
 It’s ok to enjoy a desert or have a cheeseburger now and then.
 It’s not ok to bake a cake and eat the entire thing in one sitting.
 If you do that, that’s an issue with food and going gluten free isn’t going to help you.